moding-il/bizdoc.core/README.md

 }
 ```

-A report may have an Angular component responding to it.
-If no component is registered using the _Template_ annotation, BizDoc interpetates the model columns and the arguments as fields.
+A report may have an Angular component mapping to it, in which case the component should implement the IReportComponent\<T\>.

 ```typescript
 import {ReportComponent, BizDoc, ReportRef} from 'bizdoc.core';